Miserlou/Zappa/README.md

 Commands which require direct user input, such as `createsuperuser`, should be [replaced by commands](http://stackoverflow.com/a/26091252) which use `zappa invoke <env> --raw`.

+For more Django integration, take a look at the [zappa-django-utils](https://github.com/Miserlou/zappa-django-utils) project.

 _(Please note that commands which take over 30 seconds to execute may time-out.
 See [this related issue](https://github.com/Miserlou/Zappa/issues/205#issuecomment-236391248) for a work-around.)_

 ### SSL Certification